 Stepping into the Dining Area from the patio and the hugely impressive magnolia tree, guests will be immediately struck by the warmth and cosiness of the cottage combined with its chic contemporary touches of colour and lighting.

-The dining area features an antique wooden table and chairs to comfortably sit eight guests.
+The dining area features an antique wooden table and chairs to comfortably seat eight guests.
 A small dresser holds a library of cookery books, available for guests to use.

 Just off the Dining Area is a large storage cupboard and the Utility Room with a washer, dryer, iron, ironing board, highchair, cleaning items, a handy hanging rail for drying clothes and plenty of coat hooks and room for muddy walking boots.

-This bright and light bathroom has richly coloured deep magenta walls and features a full-size bath with an overhead shower, a stunning golden lacquered sink set in an antique dressing table, a toilet and heated towel rail.
-(This Bathroom serves as the Ensuite to Bedroom 4.)
+This bright and light bathroom has richly coloured deep magenta walls and features a full-size bath with an overhead shower, a stunning golden lacquered sink set in an antique dressing table, a toilet and a heated towel rail.
+(This Bathroom serves as the En-suite to Bedroom 4).

 The Hallway is where guests will find a photographic diary of the restoration work carried out by the owners.
 At the end of the hall is a doorway to the front porch, where there is a handy bench to sit and put your boots on, and front door.
 Keys for the front door can be found hanging in the hallway to the left of the porch door.
 The front door leads to a path to the main road and a footpath to the pub next door.